kaanokay/samCRISPR/README.md

 --quantification-window 1 # interval for seeking CRISPR events: how many basepairs upstream and downstream away from the cut site (default is 1)
 ```

-Of note:
+Of note
--  1. The bam file is aligned to UCSC mm10 genome.
--  2. bed file of sgRNA should specify strand of DNA (either forward or reverse) where sgRNA of interest binds to.
+-  The bed file of sgRNA should specify strand of DNA (either forward or reverse) where sgRNA of interest binds to.

+Warning:
+-  It is highly recommended to consider CRISPR events that occur in the interval a few bp away from the cut site.
+The tool is currently incapable of identifying CRISPR events that are more distant.

 ### Cite samCRISPR
 'It will be added soon'